NayaneshGupte/Android-Scrolling-Views-Demo/README.md

-# Android-Simple-Demos
+# Android Demos

+These demos are written considering standard practices in industry E.g. naming conventions, design patterns etc.

-1. ImplicitIntentDemo	:
+**1. ImplicitIntentDemo	:**

-  Demo explaining Implicit Intent , Explicit Intent and Intent Filter
+   Demo explaining Implicit Intent, Explicit Intent and Intent Filter

-2. PagerExample:
+**2. PagerExample:**

-  ViewPager Example with 3 diffrent type of fragments.
+   ViewPager Example with 3 different type of fragments.
    Tabs + Pager + RecyclerView and List view under tabs pages

-3. RuntimePermissionsDemo	:
+**3. RuntimePermissionsDemo	:**

    Sample for Runtime Permissions handling on Android M and above with easy steps.

-4. SDCardImageLoader:
+**4. SDCardImageLoader:**

    Load images from specific dir on external storage using Picasso.

-5. ScrollingViews:
+**5. ScrollingViews:**

    RecyclerView and ListView with custom adapter.

-6. SharedPreferencesDemo:
+**6. SharedPreferencesDemo:**

    Handling SharedPreferences using SharedPreferenceManager.
 Demonstrated using Splash Screen , Sign In screen and Home Screen